rohanjaswal2507/rohanjaswal2507.github.com/_posts/2015-03-26-Journey-with-Linux.md

 ---
 {% include JB/setup %}

-When we start using some new technology, we get learning more and more as we keep using it.
+When we start using some new technology, we keep learning more and more as we keep using it.
 In this blog post, I write about various new things, tips, tricks, tools I learn in linux.
 I keep updating this post from time to time as learning process should never stop.

 ###Accessing root graphically